Tearran/get-help/README.md

 # Self Help
-self-help is a bash script example of 'get ops flags -h ' and 'source && exicution'
+self-help is a bash script example of get ops flags and 'source && exicution'

 ## Features
 - Chose any filename